plan44/omega2flash/README.md

 - **ethernet-if** is the name of the ethernet interface that directly connects to the network segment where the Omega2 devices are connected.
 On Linux systems, this is usually "eth0" (use `ifconfig` or `ip link` for a list), on macos it's something like "en2" (use `networksetup -listallhardwareports` for a list)
 - **auto** as second parameter will automatically look for and flash a single Omega2.
 It will exit when more than one or no Omega2 is found.
-- **wait** same as *auto*, but script will wait and poll the ethernet interface until a Omega2 is found.
+- **wait** similar to *auto*, but script will wait and poll the ethernet interface until at least one unprogrammed Omega2 is found.
+There can be multiple unprogrammed Omega2s already connected, the "wait" mode just processes the first unprogrammed one it finds.
+Note that a temp file (`/tmp/flashed_omega2_ipv6`) is used to record all IPv6 addresses of already programmed devices.
+In wait mode, the *omega2flash* script can be used in a loop to program batches of devices.
 - **IPv6 address** can be specified to flash a specific Omega2 via its IPv6 link local address
 - **list** will list the link local IPv6 addresses of all Omega2 devices found on the network segment as specified with *ethernet-if*.
 - **ping** will list the link local IPv6 addresses of all devices found on the network segment as specified with *ethernet-if*.